mmurdoch/arduinounit/README.md

 Test summary: 1 passed, 1 failed, and 0 skipped, out of 2 test(s).
 ```

-The following asserts are supported.
-Footnotes are optional.
+The following asserts are supported [with an optional footnote]

 | Assertion | Description |
 | --- | --- |